openc/openc_bot/README.md

 ##Required methods

-A bot module or class should look like this:
+A bot module should look like this:

 ```ruby
 Module MyBot